GrokkingGrok/Project-Asimov/design/src/asimov/flow/TorqTheory.md

 For example, Enterprises that can tolerate high variance in TokenTorkPotential or number bots, having learned to master their TokenTorq Curves and production timelines, will get better prices on BRLAs for being less selective about which bots they need, how many they need, and when they need them.
 If I need 100 bots exactly 2.5 TTP, that's a tougher order than taking whatever Daneel's got to spare without reblancing.

-# Complexity of Robotic Labor
+# ## Just like today, sometimes Enterprises have to guess how much they can sell something for at market

 There's more to determining how a robot creates value than just the throughput of the tokens.
 It's also about what information it has to crunch.

 And like I said, we're not dealing with anywhere near ideal robots.
+Here's a sample of what a company planning robotic labor would need to think about.

 Let's take a second to discuss Oracle.complexity as a variable, which is theoretically, any real number where complexity != 0
-- complexity is used for tuning the timeline and convergence value of the productivity curve.
+- complexity is used for tuning the timeline and convergence value of TokenTorkOut as time flows.
-- This is a time-function of token efficiency: TokensOut/TokensIn/tick = Torq/tick
+- This is measured in 1/(ticks * TokenTork)
+- this hands the token_torq_curve (you'll see soon) a unitless input.
 - Negative values of complexity are for Oracles with only one task/item/product,
 	- and hence Torq production approaches the value of the item as productivity approaches zero.
 	- Torq gains are diminishing as the Oracle is closer to being fulfilled and that item's max torq is fulfilled.